saramoreno/UAM-CMS/www/_content/4-Publicaciones/page.md

 ---
-title: Survival Guide
+title: Publicaciones
-_template: section
+_template: publications
-_fieldset: page
+_fieldset: publications
 ---
 ### I can teach you many things.
 Things that will keep you alive.